divs1210/coroutines.js/README.md

 # coroutines.js

 Green (co-operative) threads for JavaScript!
-A port of [this Clojure library](https://github.com/divs1210/functional-core-async).
+A port of [this library](https://github.com/divs1210/functional-core-async).

 ## Why